 The specific measures for the music and drama courses will be retained.

-Are theory lessons given on campus?
+Are theory lessons given on campus from 19 April?

 I cannot attend online classes due to illness/quarantine.
 Do I have to provide proof of my absence?